10 Reasons Why Small Businesses Fail & How to Avoid Them

 This is why we dedicate our Accelerators to avoid these issues and get strong businesses that succeed and make profit consistently.

-Let’s discuss the top 10 reasons why so many little businesses fail, and the ways you can ensure your business isn’t one of them…
+Let’s discuss the top 10 reasons why so many small businesses fail, and the ways you can ensure your business isn’t one of them…

 List in detail exactly what your business operations involve.
 Work out what sets them apart from others, and the services that you intend offering.
 Paint a clear picture of who your customers are, who your suppliers are, and who your competitors are.

-And dare to be the different one.
-The whose whose performance is exemplary.
+And dare to be different.
+The one whose performance is exemplary.
 Without a clear plan of action, you can't turn your dreams into reality.

 Have you done your homework?
 Have you researched every single aspect of your business to the extent where you know exactly how successful it's likely to be?
 Is there a market for what you're offering?
 How will it be received?